PrimeEuler/jsix/README.md

 # jsix
-JSIX is a UNIX like operating system with a kernel and shell written in javascript
+JSIX is POSIX in javascript